Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 The drugs or medications that cause catatonia include antipsychotics, benzodiazepines, opioids, and withdrawal from certain medications.
 These substances either trigger or exacerbate catatonic symptoms through their effects on brain chemistry, particularly involving neurotransmitters like dopamine and GABA.

 - Opioids: Drugs like heroin, morphine, and fentanyl depress the central nervous system and lead to catatonia, particularly when used in high doses or over prolonged periods.
-Opioid withdrawal, especially when unmanaged, also precipitates catatonic symptoms.

 - Withdrawal from medications: Withdrawal from sedatives, antidepressants, or even alcohol triggers catatonia as the brain struggles to readjust its neurotransmitter levels.
-This is particularly true for abrupt cessation, where the body’s dependence on these substances leads to severe neurological disturbances.

 - Lithium toxicity: Lithium, a common mood stabilizer used in bipolar disorder, causes catatonia if its levels become too high in the bloodstream.
-Toxicity leads to a range of severe symptoms, including confusion, motor impairment, and catatonia.

 Is Catatonia a Symptom of Schizophrenia?

-How is Catatonia Diagnosed?
+How is Catatonia Diagnosed in New Jersey?

-To diagnose catatonia, clinicians rely on a combination of standardized diagnostic criteria, physical examinations, and psychological assessments.
+Catatonia is diagnosed in New Jersey using a combination of standardized diagnostic criteria, physical examinations, and psychological assessments.

 The following methods are used to diagnose catatonia:

 - Standard diagnostic criteria: The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) provides clear criteria for diagnosing catatonia, requiring the presence of at least three characteristic symptoms such as immobility, mutism, posturing, or echolalia.
-The Bush-Francis Catatonia Rating Scale (BFCRS), as mentioned by the “Bush-Francis Catatonia Rating Scale Training Manual and Coding Guide,” is another tool used by clinicians to systematically assess the severity of catatonic symptoms across a range of motor and behavioral domains.
+The Bush-Francis Catatonia Rating Scale (BFCRS), as mentioned in the “Bush-Francis Catatonia Rating Scale Training Manual and Coding Guide,” is another tool used by clinicians to systematically assess the severity of catatonic symptoms across a range of motor and behavioral domains.

 - Physical examinations and psychological assessments: A comprehensive physical examination is conducted to rule out underlying medical conditions.
 Psychological assessments are also crucial to evaluate the presence of psychiatric disorders like schizophrenia or mood disorders that trigger catatonia.